liyues/PatRecon/README.md

 ## Hardware Requirements

 Loading and running deep network requires a standard computer with enough memory to support the model defined by a user.
-For optimal performance, a GPU card can largely accerlerate computation.
+For optimal performance, a GPU card can largely accelerate  computation.
 In our experiment, we use a NVIDIA Tesla V100 GPU card with about 32 GB of memory.
 <!-- we recommend a computer with the following specs:
 RAM: 16+ GB
 CPU: 4+ cores, 3.3+ GHz/core -->